 17. Get rid of that one rude, inconsiderate friend who makes your time together a chore.
 Best thing I ever did.

-18. Take pictures.
-Lots of pictures.
+18. Take photographs.
+Lots of photographs.

 20. Understand that if you really want something, you’re going to have to start working for it, or be really good at asking for it.